Getting to the end of the month without running out of money

 In our money file, we have approximately 13 sections.
 The most important bills are listed first: mortgage, insurances, taxes, etc. Then we have those expenses that fluctuate: utilities, medical/dental expenses, clothing, groceries, etc. Finally, we have sections for other expenses: vacation, savings, gifts, etc. Taylor your file to meet the needs of your family.
 It's important to put the most important expenses first, as some weeks there may not be enough money to cover all the sections.
 In this case, your bills are paid, but you may have to cut back a bit on extra-curricular spending.
 At times like these, frustration can set in, but stick to it.
 The benefits of knowing your bills are covered takes a load off the mind and allows you to focus on more enjoyable things.

 Go to Dave Ramsey's website.
 I've listened to his program and read his books since 1995.
 I'm out of debt and able to stay home with my son.
-His most recent book/program is The Total Money Makeover
+His most popular book/program is The Total Money Makeover

 and it's awesome!
 It's very simple and anyone can do it!